Tigers Vs. Dodgers Prediction, Odds, Pick, How To Watch

 How To Watch Tigers vs. Dodgers

-TV: Bally Sports Detroit (Tigers) / SportsNet LA (Dodgers) / MLB Extra Innings
+TV: Bally Sports Detroit (Tigers) / SportsNet LA (Dodgers) / MLB Extra Innings, MLB Network (National)

 Stream: MLB.tv